Campmor

-Campmor is an outdoor recreation equipment retailer established in Bogota, New Jersey in 1978.
+Campmor, Inc. is an outdoor recreation equipment retailer established in Bogota, New Jersey, in 1972.
 The company sells outdoor camping gear and camping equipment.
 Campmor's warehousing and order processing facilities are located in Paramus, New Jersey.

 History

 Campmor started in a New Jersey garage in 1978.
 In its early years, the company was primarily a mail-order company with one retail store in Paramus, New Jersey.
 The company then evolved to a largely online model, launching its ecommerce site in 1998.
 The company states that approximately 75% of its business comes from its website, 5% from catalogs and mail order, and the remaining 20% from its Paramus store.